-- Depending on the context, ways to translate this term could include, "die eternally" or "be punished in hell" or "be destroyed." - Make sure that the translation of "perish" can mean living eternally in hell and does not only mean "cease to exist."
+- Depending on the context, ways to translate this term could include "die eternally" or "be punished in hell" or "be destroyed." - Make sure that the translation of "perish" can mean living eternally in hell and does not only mean "cease to exist."

-(See also: death, die, dead, everlasting, eternal, eternity)
+(See also: death, everlasting)